Skip to Main Content

 Average home insurance cost by dwelling coverage amount

-Dwelling insurance — also known as coverage A — is the limit your insurance company will pay to repair or rebuild your home when damaged by a covered peril.
+Dwelling insurance — also known as coverage A — is the limit your insurance company will pay to repair or rebuild your home’s physical structure when damaged by a covered peril.
 Having the appropriate level of coverage may help financially protect one of your biggest financial assets.
 If you have a mortgage on your home, your financial lender may have certain minimum dwelling coverage requirements you must fulfill as a condition of your loan.

-It is also important to note that other parts of your insurance policy, such as other structures, personal property and loss of use — typically listed as coverage B, C and D, respectively — are based on percentages of the dwelling coverage.
+It is also important to note that other parts of your insurance policy, such as other structures, personal property and loss of use — typically listed as coverage B, C and D, respectively — are usually based on percentages of the dwelling coverage.
 For example, if you have $200,000 worth of insurance for dwelling coverage, you probably have $20,000 or 10 percent of coverage A allotted for other structures coverage.
 Depending on your state, you may also have separate deductibles for wind or other storm damage.
 That additional deductible will also likely be calculated as a percentage of your dwelling coverage.

 While selecting lower coverage limits may save you some money on your policy premium, it may undercut the coverage you need throughout the rest of your policy.
 The proprietary rate data below highlights how dwelling coverage limits affect average homeowners premiums.